-Here are 6 steps towards financial independence that you can follow to reach the freedom you’ve always wanted.
+You in?
+Good, let’s start right now.
+Here are six steps toward financial independence that you can follow to reach the freedom you’ve always wanted.

 Step 1 – Get Control of Your Money

-It might take a few weeks or months of tracking to see your patterns but it will be well worth it.
-It will insure you create a realistic budget you will be able to stick to.
+Now set up your budget categories.
+It might take a few weeks or months of tracking to see your patterns, but it will be worth it.

 Step 2 – Trim The Fat

 Having completed Step 1, we now understand where our money is going.
 However, knowing is half the battle when working towards financial independence.

 The other half is slicing out the fat.
 No one becomes wealthy by spending all their money.
 Cutting the fat isn’t always easy but remember, we told you some sacrifices would be made.
 Once you trim your budget, you’ll see your money pile up much faster and see it was worth it.

 If it seems overwhelming, choose one category a week and focus on pairing that down.
 Food is always a good place to start because so many of us overspend on it.
 Bringing lunch to work is an excellent first step.
 It doesn’t have to be fancy at first; make a PB & J.